Eczema and dermatitis at Spire Leeds Hospital

 Eczema (also known as dermatitis) is an inflammatory skin condition.

-In the UK, one in five children and one in 12 adults have eczema.
+In the UK, 1 in 5 children and 1 in 12 adults have eczema.

 Eczema presents itself in many different forms and can vary significantly from person to person.